ansegura7/DataCompression/README.md

 	<li>Restoring Entropy to Decompression</li>
 </ul>
 </details>

+## Data
+PNG images and plain textbook of different sizes.

 ## Contributing and Feedback
 Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).